 Specialized off-campus, industry-based work experience that applies knowledge and skills developed during Plastics and Polymer Technology instruction.
 The experience also provides a functional understanding of the work environment, hones interpersonal and technical communication skills, and enhances social and civic competencies.
 Conducted in accordance with explicitly defined guidelines and procedures.
-3 Credits (0 Lecture - 15 Lab)
+3 Credits (0 Lecture - 15 Internship)

 Study of advanced concepts related to polymer extrusion.
 Emphasis on mathematical analysis of single and twin screw systems, including models related to extruder output, energy consumption, and polymer rheology.
 Other topics include screw design, die design, and process/structure/property relationships.
 Laboratories include work with both extrusion equipment and computers.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): PPT248.
 Fall Only.